Gerard Whateley: Radio career

+Super Bowl

 Whateley is the first and only Australian to call America's showpiece sporting event the Super Bowl.
 He has provided the play-by-play call of NFL's biggest game annually since 2018 in Minnesota for Super Bowl LII.
-That inaugural call was given a place of honor in Deadspin's Super Bowl reel and Whateley's call of Tom Brady “bereft on the turf” was printed on t-shirts by Philadelphia Eagles fans.
-Brian Curtis for The Ringer wrote: “The best call of last year’s Super Bowl didn’t come from Al Michaels.
-It was delivered by an excited Australian”.

 Publications

 In 2012, Whateley wrote a book about Australian thoroughbred racehorse Black Caviar, Black Caviar: The Horse of a Lifetime.
 Later that year, Whateley rejoined the Herald Sun as a columnist.